Universal Music Group renames Caroline to Virgin Music Label and Artist Services

 Virgin Records was launched by Richard Branson in 1972 and has undergone multiple transformations since being acquired by EMI and Universal.
 Caroline has offices in the US, UK, France, Germany, Japan and other countries.

-According to Music Business Worldwide, Virgin Music Label and Artistic Services will be a seperate operation to distribution and tech provider Ingrooves, which Universal purchased in 2019.
+According to Music Business Worldwide, Virgin Music Label and Artist Services will be a seperate operation to distribution and tech provider Ingrooves, which Universal purchased in 2019.

 In Australia, Caroline’s roster includes Alex Lahey, Pond, Psychedelic Porn Crumpets, Private Function and Clowns.